branhoff/VWAP_backtest/README.md

 Project intends to test whether a stock's Volume Weighted Average Price serves as a better indicator of a asset's future price than the Simple Average Price with an identical lookback range.

 ## Setup
+Note that the version of Pandas module `from pandas.plotting import _converter` does not play well with Python versions greater that `3.7`.

 Run the `install_dependencies.sh` script from the project root directory to create a virtual environment and install the necessary packages.

 Currently, we are using Alpha Vantage's Endpoints to collect data.